Beijing Stock Exchange allows companies to list on November 15 - ExBulletin

 The companies include Beijing Henghe Information Technology Co, Keda Automation Control, and Anhui Jingsai Technology Co.

 China’s securities regulator said the new exchange will complement existing exchanges in Shanghai and Shenzhen.
-Investors expect a busy start to a transaction in light of sparkling launches of other boards, such as the Shanghai STAR Market in 2019.
+Investors expect a busy trading start in light of sparkling launches of other boards, such as the Shanghai STAR Market https://www.reuters.com/article/us-china-markets-star-idUSKCN1UH03G in 2019.

 A set of rules for the Beijing Stock Exchange was released last month.
 Individual investors qualified to trade must have at least 500,000 yuan ($ 77,459) of assets in their stock accounts.